Agriculture in the United Kingdom: 1850 to 1939

 The American Civil War ended in 1865, and by 1875, with new steam-powered railways and ships, the United States was exporting a substantial excess of cereals.
+The area planted with wheat in the United Kingdom dropped from 3,514,033 acres in 1875 to 1,836,598 acres in 1905.
 At the same time, Britain suffered a series of poor harvests.
-By 1891 reliable refrigeration technology brought cheap frozen meat from Australia, New Zealand and South America to the British market, and Parliament felt it had to intervene to support British farming.
-The Agricultural Holdings (England) Act 1875 revamped the law on tenant right such that tenants received consistent levels of compensation for the value of their improvements to the holding and any crops in the ground.
-It also gave tenants the right to remove fixtures they had provided, increased the period of a Notice to Quit from six months to twelve, and brought in an agricultural dispute resolution procedure.
+By 1891 reliable refrigeration technology brought cheap frozen meat from Australia, New Zealand and South America to the British market.
+British farm products declined significantly as a percentage of GDP during the period 1860–1914.
+In 1860 agriculture represented 20% of GDP.
+By 1913 it had fallen to 7%.
+The period 1850–1914 has been described as "completing the shift to a fundamentally urban and industrial society".

-Some Landlords reacted to the 1875 Act by refusing to let land on a tenancy, instead contracting out the labour to contract farmers.
-Parliament responded with the Agricultural Holdings (England) Act 1883, which prevented contracting out on terms less favourable than a normal tenancy.
-Subsequent Agricultural Holdings Acts in 1900 and 1906 further refined the dispute resolution procedure; required landlords to compensate tenants for their damaged crops if the damage was caused by game that the landlord did not allow tenants to kill; allowed tenants to choose for themselves what crops to grow, except in the last year of the tenancy; and prevented penal rents being charged except in special circumstances.
-The mass of legislation was consolidated in another Act of 1908.
-Further Agricultural Holdings Acts came into force in 1914, two in 1920, and a further consolidating Act in 1923.

 Invented in around 1885, the digging plough is a plough with a wider share, which cuts a wider shallower furrow, after which the slice of soil is inverted by a short concave mould-board with a sharp turn.
 This has the effect of breaking up and pulverising the soil, leaving no visible furrow and facilitating the use of a seed drill for planting.
 Earlier ploughs were simply large hoes for stirring the soil, drawn by animals, that left furrows suitable for distribution of seed by hand.

+The First World War

+The biggest challenge faced by agriculture was the unavailability of manpower due to the large numbers of men who joined the armed forces in the early years of the War.
+By the end of 1916, 4 million men had become participant in the armed forces, and agriculture was given no special treatment.
+It was not until 1917 that agricultural production was overseen by County Executive Committees.